goatshriek/ruby-dragon/README.md

 You can also write scripts in Ruby, much the same way as you would with Java or Python.
 Ruby will be available as a new script type, and you can see several example scripts in the `Examples.Ruby` directory of the Script Manager that show basic usage of both JRuby and Ghidra basics.
+Scripts also have an additional global variable `$script` that provides access to the `RubyScript` instance for them.

 The same global variables available in the interactive sessions are also provided for scripts to use in the same manner.